Noise-robust preparation contextuality shared between any number of observers via unsharp measurements: Introduction

 Sharing quantum correlations was first studied in the context of Bell inequality tests \cite{SG16} where it was found that a pair of qubits in a singlet state can enable two sequential Bell inequality violations.
 This has also been experimentally demonstrated \cite{Exp1, Exp2}.
-In addition, the number of sequential Bell inequality violations can be indefinitely extended at the price of all observers strongly biasing their choice of measurement and therefore rendering the quantum correlations super-exponentially fragile to noise \cite{SG16}.
-Moreover, the shared quantum correlations have recently also been studied in other entanglement-based tasks such as entanglement witnessing \cite{BM18} and quantum steering \cite{SD18, SDH18}.
+Moreover, shared quantum correlations have recently also been studied in other tasks such as entanglement witnessing \cite{BM18}, quantum steering \cite{SD18, SDH18} and a semi-device-independent setting \cite{Mohan, Miklin, AnwerRAC, FolettoRAC}.

 Here, we theoretically and experimentally study the sharing of quantum correlations that demonstrate preparation contextuality.
 These are correlations that cannot be reproduced in a hidden variable theory that ascribes equivalent representations to indistinguishable preparations, i.e. it disregards the context (specific procedure) underlying a state preparation \cite{Sp05}.
-Such quantum contextuality does not require entanglement but only single quantum systems, and is well-studied both in theory (see e.g.~Refs.\cite{Sp05, Negativity, SpekkensPOM, HT17, LM13, BB15, SC18}) and experiment (see e.g.~Refs.~\cite{SpekkensPOM, HT17, MP16}).
+Such quantum contextuality does not require entanglement but only single quantum systems, and is well-studied both in theory (see e.g.~Refs.\cite{Sp05, Negativity, SpekkensPOM, LM13, BB15, SC18, Ghorai, Uola, Hierarchy1, Hierarchy2}) and experiment (see e.g.~Refs.~\cite{SpekkensPOM, HT17, MP16}).
 In our scenario, states are sampled from an ensemble and communicated sequentially between independent observers, each of whom performs a measurement with the aim of obtaining preparation contextual outcome statistics.
 We show that preparation contextuality can be shared between any number of sequential observers.
 Furthermore, we show that the sharing is robust to noise, in the sense that for any given number of independent observers and exposure to any nontrivial amount of white noise, one can find an ensemble whose contextuality can be shared between all the observers.
 We proceed to experimentally demonstrate the sharing of preparation contextuality.
 We realise a four-observer scenario in which the first observer prepares an optical qubit ensemble and the remaining three observers perform sequential unsharp (non-maximally disturbing) measurements.
 Thus, we obtain three shared demonstrations of preparation contextuality.